gabrielpoca/replacer.nvim/README.md

 # replacer.nvim

-This plugin allows you to edit multiple lines and their corresponding files and folders at the same time.
+replacer.vim allows you to edit lines, file names and folders at the same time.
 See the example below.

 ![Demo](./demo.gif)